 Internet sleuthing is a serious business.
-And if you’re in the business of becoming employed, you may feel obliged slip into the part of detective and Sherlock Holmes the company you're seeking to work for.
-And if pre-interview research is your first inclination, your deducing skills will likely lead you on the right path to employment.
+And if you’re in the business of becoming employed, you'll want to slip into the role of digital detective and Sherlock Holmes the businesses you're applying to.

-There’s something to be said about anonymity, and it’s probably that a lot more is said when you can say it anonymously.
-No one knows what it’s like to work for a company better than those previously or currently employed, and a sites like Glassdoor feature this inside info.
+A recent study by Glassdoor found a job seeker will read an average of six reviews about an organization before forming an opinion on it.
+Because no one knows what it’s like to work for a company better than those previously or currently employed, and a sites like Glassdoor feature this inside info.
 Reviews can be public or anonymous, and the site also offers an overall rating of the company.

-You can also do a quick Google search for its own review function, and you can even dig deeper by checking the company's Facebook page and clicking the "Review" section on the left hand menu.
+You can also use Google's review function, and you can even dig deeper by checking the company's Facebook page and clicking the "Review" section on the left hand menu.

 If the potential employer has a low Glassdoor score or negative reviews, you can use this type of evidence to ask questions about internal policies and procedures.
 To the hiring manager, it appears as though you’re demonstrating interest in the company, but also, you’re uncovering the type of expectations that come with the role.

 It’s an obvious but sometimes also the easiest step in your recon to overlook.
 But before you meet in person, set your sights on digitally getting to know your potential future boss, the hiring manager interviewing you and the managers you would be working with.
 You may uncover common LinkedIn connections, groups or industry networks.

 However, what you don't want to do is get too personal.
 You may be tempted to check their Facebook, but don't mention that you did.
 Professional social research is one thing, but admitting to Facebook creeping can come across as just plain creepy.